humzalikhan/humzalikhan.github.io/_pages/passions.md

 **Reading**
 ======

 My fondest memories of childhood are biking to a nearby park, sitting down under a tree, and reading.
-Childhood favorites of mine include The Giver, Oh, The Place's You'll Go, and Calvin and Hobbes.
+Childhood favorites of mine are *The Giver*, *Oh, The Place's You'll Go*, and *Calvin and Hobbes*.

-Current favorites of mine include (but are not limited to) Being Mortal by Atul Gawande, The Spirit Catches You and You Fall Down by Anne Fadiman, and anything by Kurt Vonnegut (Mother Night is a favorite).
+Current favorites of mine include (but are not limited to) *Being Mortal* by Atul Gawande, *The Spirit Catches You and You Fall Down* by Anne Fadiman, and anything by Kurt Vonnegut (*Mother Night* is a favorite).

 If you have a good book recommendation of any genre, I'm more than happy to hear about it.